What disqualifies you from filing for Bankruptcy?

 Disqualifying Past Filings

-You cannot file Chapter 7 if:
+You cannot receive a discharge in Chapter 7 if:

 - You received a Chapter 7 discharge in the last 8 years or